Hike the 1.5-mile Long Interpretive Discovery Forest Trail in the Mohican-Memorial State Forest for a deeper understanding of forest management.

 What is Discovery Forest Trail at Mohican-Memorial State Forest

-This is an educational trail that weaves through the forest and introduces you to terms such as clear cut, a selective cut, and other forest management techniques via placards that are placed along the trail.
+This is an educational trail that weaves through the forest and introduces you to terms such as clear cut, a selective cut, and other forest management techniques via placards that are placed along the one and a half-mile long trail.
 There are also signs showing you where the rows have been cut and the years they were done.

 How to Reach the Discovery Forest Trail